FAlbanni/PlayVideoURL/README.md

 ## How to install it?

 *Insert https://falbanni.github.io as media source and install **plugin.video.playvideourl.zip***
-*If you don't know how to do it, here is a step by step guide...*
+*If you don't know how to do it, here is a step by step guide:*

  1. Launch Kodi
  2. Turn on Unknown Sources if not already on